Daily planning methods that actually fit your real life

 Daily planning with ADHD or constantly-shifting schedules

-Second: use external triggers for replanning.
+Second, use external triggers for replanning.
 Set a recurring alarm at 9 AM, noon, and 3 PM.
-Each alarm takes 60 seconds: “What’s my one priority for the next block?”
+Each alarm takes 60 seconds and answers one question: “What is my one priority for the next block?”
 ADHD planning strategies work better when the system assumes distraction is inevitable and builds re-engagement triggers into the day.

 Daily planning for ADHD works better when the system builds replanning checkpoints throughout the day instead of assuming sustained focus.
 This approach stays connected to your structured weekly planning session so daily priorities keep feeding larger goals.